Super Metroid: Sequels

 Nintendo did not release another Metroid game for eight years, as the series had not matched the success of the Mario and Legend of Zelda franchises.
 Yokoi left Nintendo in August 1996, amid the failure of the Virtual Boy, and died in a car accident in October 1997.

 Fans eagerly awaited a Metroid game for the Nintendo 64 (N64).
 According to Nintendo producer Shigeru Miyamoto, Nintendo did not develop a Metroid game for the N64 as they "couldn't come out with any concrete ideas".
 Sakamoto said he could not imagine how the N64 controller could be used to control Samus.
 Nintendo approached another company to make an N64 Metroid, but the offer was declined because the developers thought they could not make a game to equal Super Metroid.

-In late 2002, Nintendo released Metroid Fusion, a 2D sequel developed for the Game Boy Advance by Nintendo R&D1, and Metroid Prime, a first-person game developed for the GameCube by American developer Retro Studios, and the first Metroid game to use 3D graphics.
-Both Fusion and Prime garnered acclaim, with Prime winning several Game of the Year awards.
-Metroid Prime received three spin-offs, 2009 compilation Metroid Prime: Trilogy, containing Prime, its 2004 sequel Metroid Prime 2: Echoes, and 2007 Wii sequel Metroid Prime 3: Corruption, and an upcoming fourth sequel.
-In 2010, Metroid: Other M was released, taking place between Super Metroid and Fusion.
+The Metroid series returned in late 2002, when Nintendo released Metroid Fusion, a 2D sequel developed for the Game Boy Advance by Nintendo R&D1, and Metroid Prime, a first-person game developed for the GameCube by American developer Retro Studios, and the first Metroid game to use 3D graphics.
+Both Fusion and Prime garnered acclaim, with Prime winning several Game of the Year awards and receiving three sequels.
+In 2010, Metroid: Other M was released, taking place between the events of Super Metroid and Fusion.

-After a long development period, a fifth 2D game and sequel to Fusion, Metroid Dread, was released in 2021 for the Nintendo Switch to critical acclaim and developed by Metroid: Samus Returns developer MercurySteam.